some100/bootmgr-rs/bootmgr-rs-slint/README.md

 Do note that this frontend, even if it is usable, is not yet as feature-complete as the ratatui frontend.
 The feature that it is missing is the `Config` editor.
 This should be somewhat trivial to implement as Slint already has a TextEdit widget.

-Another feature that it is missing is richer error handling.
-A panic will simply cause a reboot on key press.
-This is more so a side effect of the user interface style, as poorer error handling is inevitable when using a GUI, and especially when using the default `bootmgr-rs-core` panic handler.

 ![rEFInd-ish carousel boot manager](/images/bootmgr-rs-slint.gif)